Master of Education with an early childhood emphasis

 Concordia offers this program in a cohort format; a small group, or cohort, takes the same classes at the same time.
 This format fosters life-long, professional relationships and offers invaluable peer support.
 Courses take eight weeks to complete.
-Classes are offered primarily online with two, one-week, on-campus residency sessions occurring in June.
+Classes are offered online.
 Students will finish the program in two years.

 Graduate students who complete the emphasis in early childhood education will be able to:

 - Articulate and demonstrate a clear and advanced understanding of child development and child psychology;